 According to the company, the training will become part of Starbucks’ onboarding process and other long-term programs and initiatives.
 This strategy echoes the recommendation that organizations offer training “on a dynamic and repeated basis to all employees” made by the Equal Employment Opportunity Commission’s Select Task Force on the Study of Harassment in the Workplace.

 Starbucks’ decision to close 8,000 stores for an afternoon of training on discrimination, unconscious bias and diversity dramatizes the importance of implementing company-wide training for all employees and managers.
-It also underscores the importance of senior leadership being out front to confirm and amplify an organization’s commitment to an inclusive culture.
+It also underscores the importance of senior leadership being out front to confirm and amplify an organization’s commitment to an inclusive workplace culture.

 In the video that set the tone for the May 29 training session, Starbucks’ CEO said, “We are here to make Starbucks a place where everyone feels welcome.”
 If his words are followed up by actions and accountability, it’s a mission any organization serious about creating respectful, diverse and inclusive workplaces can embrace.